Braving the early morning Thunderstorms- 15 volunteers from Wells Fargo came out to the Edmund house to help with Rain Gardens.

 Ryan Companies sent their Safety Director Scott Beron (above) and

-Assistant Superintendent Ryan Harstad to give us a safety talk
+Assistant Superintendent Ryan Harstad to give us a safety talk and

 stretch everyone out for an injury free work-day.